Experimental detection of quantum coherent evolution through the violation of Leggett-Garg-type inequalities

-where $K(t_1,t_2)$ denotes the autocorrelation function defined as $K(t_1,t_2)=\langle M(t_1)M(t_2)\rangle$ for certain dichotomic observable $M(t)$.
-Note that within a realist framework, a macroscopic object which has two available macroscopically distinct states is assumed to be at any time $t$ in one of these states, and therefore the dichotomic observable $M(t)$ always produces the value +1 or -1.
-Inequalities Eqs.(\ref{tbi1}) are violated by quantum mechanical unitary dynamics and are easily testable by using projective measurements noting that, given the initial condition $p_i(0)=1$, so that the system is prepared initially in state $i$, we can write \cite{s2}
+where $K(t_1,t_2)$ denotes the autocorrelation function defined as $K(t_1,t_2)=\langle M(t_1)M(t_2)\rangle$ for a certain dichotomic observable $M(t)$.
+Inequalities Eqs.(\ref{tbi1}) are violated by quantum mechanical unitary dynamics and are easily testable by projective measurements.

-and an analogous expression for the autocorrelation $K(0,2t)$.
-While the assumption of stationarity inmediately leads to testable inequalities, it was known to narrow down the class of macrorealist theories which are put to the test \cite{s1} and it is only recently that its implications have become fully understood \cite{clive1}.
-Provided that the system can be initialized in a well defined state, stationarity implies the time-translational invariance of the probabilities as well as the Markovianity of the evolution \cite{clive1,spin1}.
-Remarkably, these are assumptions that could be tested independently, as opposed for instance to the situation encountered with standard Bell inequalities, where the so called {\em fair sampling assumption} is not directly testable \cite{fair}.
-As a result, if the stationarity condition does hold for the considered experimental set up, we argue that the inequalities of the form Eqs.(\ref{tbi1}) provide a quantitative way to witness the persistence of coherent effects.
-Testing the validity of standard quantum theory over larger and larger scales and increasing levels of complexity is important for assessing the relevance of genuinely quantum traits beyond purely microscopic scales \cite{fleming,nori,wilde}
+While the assumption of stationarity immediately leads to easily testable inequalities, it was known to narrow down the class of macrorealist theories which are put to the test \cite{s1} and it is only recently that its implications have become fully understood \cite{clive1}.
+Namely, provided that the system can be initialized in a well-defined state, Eqs.(\ref{tbi1}), which have the same functional form as those resulting from imposing NIM, hold on the basis of time-translational invariance of the probabilities and Markovianity of the system evolution \cite{clive1,spin1}.
+Remarkably, these are assumptions that can be tested independently, as opposed, for instance, to the situation encountered with standard Bell inequalities, where the so called {\em fair sampling assumption} is not directly testable \cite{fair}.
+As a result, if stationarity does hold for the considered experimental setup, we argue that the inequalities of the form Eqs.(\ref{tbi1}) provide a quantitative way to witness the persistence of coherent effects, that is, they allow for benchmarking `quantumness' \cite{gisin}.